divad12/blog/open-sourcing-uw-flow-draft.md

   <img src="/images/flow-focus-group-feedback.jpg" width="400" alt="Flow focus group feedback" />
 </div>

 To seed our ratings and reviews, we scraped sources including official, publicly-released course critiques.
 Terrance hosted a "beer and review night" -- a social event where we gave out beer in exchange for ratings and reviews -- at the VeloCity residence.

 We also ran a raffle contest, giving out a Nexus 7 and some other goodies.
 This effectively doubled our ratings and reviews.
 If you're a Flow user, that's why you (still) get points for reviewing courses.

-- the name... we tried to rebrand, but everyone already knew as as flow
-- agree it doens't have to do with planning courses... tidbit about name evoking images for females

 ## Today